ghimiresunil/Nepali-names-with-meaning/README.md

 ## Contributing

-* Please open a [PR](https://guides.github.com/activities/forking/) forNepali Names with Meanings to be added
+* Please open a [PR](https://guides.github.com/activities/forking/) for Nepali Names with Meanings to be added
 * Use the format below

 ## Format